Human rights in Western Sahara: Amnesty International

-After repeatedly calling attention to alleged human rights violations in Moroccan-controlled Western Sahara, Amnesty International (AI) received, in April 2006, two detailed responses from the Moroccan Ministry of Justice.
+After repeatedly calling attention to alleged human rights violations in Moroccan-occupied Western Sahara, Amnesty International (AI) received, in April 2006, two detailed responses from the Moroccan Ministry of Justice.
 The Ministry declared that human rights defenders were not stopped and were not taken into custody because of their opinions, but because of their implication in acts liable to infractions of the law.
 It stressed that they were guaranteed their full civil liberties and gave precise details concerning the investigations in progress into the allegations of torture relating to Houssein Lidri and Brahim Noumria.
 In addition, the letter refuted the specific allegations of harassing and intimidation with regard to other demonstrators in the Sahara.

 Amnesty International responded by claiming that the authorities have not answered the principal concern of the organization regarding the equity of the lawsuits of Sahrawi protestors.
 For instance, no mention was made in connection with the allegations of torture and ill-treatment of detainees, and allegations that defendants were not authorized to quote witnesses for the defence.

 In June 2006, Amnesty International released its 2005 report on Morocco and Western Sahara, again citing excessive police force, leading to the death of two demonstrators.
 In the section: "Protests in Western Sahara" Amnesty reports: "Dozens of people were charged with inciting or participating in violence in the demonstrations.
 Over 20 were later convicted and some were sentenced to several years in prison.
 Among those sentenced were seven long-standing human rights defenders who were monitoring and disseminating information on the crackdown by the security forces.
 Two alleged that they had been tortured during questioning.
 An eighth human rights defender was detained awaiting trial at the end of the year.
 All eight were possible prisoners of conscience."

 Child recruitment

-War Resisters' International stated in 1998 that Morocco conscripts citizens, including Sahrawis in the Moroccan-controlled parts of Western Sahara, into the army; it was a punishable offence to resist.
+War Resisters' International stated in 1998 that Morocco conscripts citizens, including Sahrawis in the Moroccan-occupied parts of Western Sahara, into the army; it was a punishable offence to resist.
 The WRI also cited sources from 1993 saying that "[r]eports indicate that Moroccan authorities in the south have strongly urged under-eighteens to enlist in the armed forces.
-Fourteen and fifteen-year-old boys in southern Morocco and in the occupied territory of Western Sahara have been allowed to enlist", further citing a source from 1994 that "there are many human rights abuses against the Sahrawi population.So far there has been no investigation of the conduct of the Moroccan army in this conflict."
+Fourteen and fifteen-year-old boys in southern Morocco and in the occupied territory of Western Sahara have been allowed to enlist", further citing a source from 1994 that "there are many human rights abuses against the Sahrawi population.
+So far there has been no investigation of the conduct of the Moroccan army in this conflict."
 Conscription for the Moroccan army was abolished in 2006.